Roger Federer Wears Uniqlo at 2018 Wimbledon: 'It's Been a Long Time Coming'

 UNIQLO is honoured to welcome Roger Federer as our new Global Brand Ambassador! #UniqloRF #Uniqlo #LifeWear #RogerFederer #Wimbledon https://t.co/Xn4R4H4GVV

-The top seed went on to make light work of Lajovic as he cruised through in straight sets (6-1, 6-3, 6-4) in just 79 minutes on the tournament's opening day at the All England Club.
+The top seed made light work of Lajovic as he cruised through in straight sets (6-1, 6-3, 6-4) in just 79 minutes on the tournament's opening day at the All England Club.

 The 36-year-old's new clothing deal is worth $300 million over 10 years and allows him to sell space on his shirt, unlike his previous agreement with Nike, per Rovell.